 The example of Section 2.3 is also known as a Wasserstein gradient flow, and this class of gradient flows is central in these notes.
+A good reference on the Wasserstein metric and Wasserstein gradient flows is [AGS08].

 3.4.1 Wasserstein gradient flows